 George Ellis originally developed this breed for meat.
 They were the leading chicken for broilers until the late 50’s when the Cornish became popular.
-Another advantage to the Delaware is that they are ample producers (180-260 per year) of well developed eggs.
-These traits make the Delaware a great dual purpose chicken to raise for the local farmer or backyard chicken owner who wants both meat and eggs.
+Another advantage to Delaware is that they are ample producers (180-260 per year) of well-developed eggs.
+These traits make Delaware a great dual-purpose chicken to raise for the local farmer or backyard chicken owner who wants both meat and eggs.

-The Delaware is a fast growing, fast feathering bird that loves to forage.
+Delaware is a fast-growing, fast feathering bird that loves to forage.
 This bird is also cold hardy.
-The Delaware is known for their calm and friendly temperaments.
-Unfortunately they are recognized as threatened by The Livestock Conservancy.
-Place your order for these 1 day old baby chicks today to reserve an outstanding chicken to have in your backyard!
+Delaware is known for its calm and friendly temperaments.
+Unfortunately, they are recognized as threatened by The Livestock Conservancy.
+Place your order for these 1-day old baby chicks today to reserve an outstanding chicken to have in your backyard!

 |Egg Color||Brown||Hardiness||Very Cold & Heat Hardy|